11 Bodyweight Exercises For Mamas

 Exercise #3 Glute Bridge

-Not only does it work the glutes but it can be done with a focus on pelvic floor engagement – perfect for mamas.
+Not only does this exercise work the glutes but it can be done with a focus on pelvic floor engagement – perfect for mamas.
 You can also advance this to a single leg variation.
+For more awesome butt building exercises click here.

 Exercise #4 Squats